opendaylight/docs/docs/getting-started-guide/project-release-notes/snmp.rst

 Compatibility
 -------------

-Compatible with previous release.
-No functional change to features
+Compatible with the previous release, no functional change to features

 Bugs Fixed
 ----------

 * List of bugs fixed since the previous release

-  None.
-No functional change to features
+  None - no functional change to features

 Known Issues
 ------------